MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/deprecation-of-basic-freemium-networks.md

 #### What if we just want to export our data from the basic network?

 Contact Microsoft Support.
-They can give you temporary administrator role access to your basic network which allows you to perform a [full export of the network data](../eac-as-manage-data.md).
+They can give you temporary administrator role access to your basic network, which allows you to perform a [full export of the network data](../eac-as-manage-data.md).